dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/existing-db.md

 # Getting Started with EF Core on ASP.NET Core with an Existing Database

-In this tutorial, you build an ASP.NET Core MVC application that performs basic data access using Entity Framework.
+In this tutorial, you build an ASP.NET Core MVC application that performs basic data access using Entity Framework Core.
 You reverse engineer an existing database to create an Entity Framework model.

 [View this article's sample on GitHub](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/GetStarted/AspNetCore/EFGetStarted.AspNetCore.ExistingDb).